Slow Cooker: French Onion Soup

 What Makes This Slow Cooker French Onion Soup Healthy?

 Don't let the bread and cheese fool you — this soup isn't as caloric as you might think.
-In fact, one cup (without the bread and cheese) has only 55 calories, 2 grams of fat, 8 grams of carbs, 3 grams of sugar, and nearly 4 grams of protein.
-In addition:
+In fact, one cup (without the bread and cheese) has only 100 calories.

 - Onions are a great source of antioxidants and they also contain folic acid, fiber, and vitamin B which is responsible for healthy new cell creation.